Samuel Maskiewicz

-Samuel Maskiewicz (circa 1580, Servech, Novogrudok Povet – after 1632) was a Polish-Lithuanian officer, Hussar of the Grand Duchy of Lithuania, a participant in the Moscow Campaign, writer–memoirist, author of a diary published in Russia.
+Samuel Maskiewicz (circa 1580, Serwecz, Nowogródek powiat – after 1632) was a Polish-Lithuanian officer, Hussar of the Grand Duchy of Lithuania, a participant in the Moscow Campaign, writer–memoirist, author of a diary published in Russia.

 Biography

 He was born in a family that bore the Odrowąż coat of arms.
 By religion – a Calvinist.
-He owned the village of Servech (now Karelichy District, Grodno Region, Belarus).
+He owned the village of Serwecz (now Servach, Karelichy District, Grodno Region, Belarus).

 In 1601, as part of the Gabriel Voyna Regiment, he fought against the Swedes in Livonia.

 Later he was at the court of Adam Wiśniowiecki in Bragin.

 Then he served in Podolye, fought against the Sandomierz Confederation.

 In 1609, with the army of King Sigismund III Vasa, he set out on a campaign against Smolensk, spent eight months near Smolensk.

 Then the royal regiment of Prince Janusz Porycki, in which Maskiewicz served, joined the army of the full crown hetman Stanisław Żółkiewski and took part in the victorious Battle of Klushino (June 24, 1610).

 In 1610–1611, he was with Hetman Aleksander Korwin Gosiewski in the Moscow Kremlin, fought with the militia of Lyapunov and Trubetskoy.

 From 1615, he served with the Kletsk Ordinate, Upyte Headman Jan Albert Radziwiłł (1591–1626); then at Prince Mikołaj Krzysztof "the Orphan" Radziwiłł.

-In 1617–1618, he was elected ambassador (deputy) of the Main Tribunal of the Grand Duchy of Lithuania from Novogrudok Povet.
+In 1617–1618, he was elected ambassador (deputy) of the Main Tribunal of the Grand Duchy of Lithuania from Nowogródek powiat.